BuoyantIO/gateway-api-workshop/README.md

 OK, well, that didn't work.
 The reason is that we haven't actually told our Gateway controller how to direct traffic to the GUI.
-We need to create an HTTPRoute to do that -- specifically, anything with a path starting with `/gui` should go to the `faces-gui` service.
+We need to create an HTTPRoute to do that - specifically, any HTTP request with a path starting with `/gui` should go to the `faces-gui` service.
 This gives your web browser a way to download the GUI code itself.